tmux-python/libtmux/README.md

 $ ptpython
 ```

-connect to a live tmux session:
+Connect to a live tmux session:

 ```python
 >>> import libtmux